 A few simple rules should be followed:

 - Be aware of the location of marine farming leases in any area you intend to fish.
-If you are unsure, contact the Marine Farming Branch (see details below).
+If you are unsure, check the marine farming lease charts on LISTMap or contact the Marine Farming Branch (see details below).

 - Unless you have

 the prior permission of the leaseholder, keep well clear of the boundaries of marine farming leases.
 You must not enter the lease area.